 That’s more a statement, but it’s okay, we’ll roll with it.

-High-capacity bans have a proven track record of being used to decay your effective right to bear arms.
-It’s happening in New Jersey and New York as we speak.
-Even inoffensive .22 trainer rifles, the sort used for four generations to teach gun safety, are now illegal because of their ‘extended’ 10 round magazines.
-And these are guns only suited for shooting rabbits, mind you.
-This is the danger of unchecked, emotionally charged litigation.
+Unfortunately, the slow creep of ‘reasonable gun restrictions’ has borne dangerous fruits.
+Inoffensive .22 trainer rifles, the sort used for four generations to teach gun safety, are now illegal because of their ‘high-capacity’ 10 round tube magazines.
+And these are guns only suited for shooting rabbits, mind.
+This is the danger of unchecked, emotionally charged legislation.

-#5: So why are we allowing these weapons of war on the streets?
+#5: Why are we allowing these weapons of war on the streets?

-For one, they’re not instruments of war.
+What is an instrument of war?
 Instruments of war are missiles, tanks, heavy machine guns, and RPGs.
-They’re designed to destroy buildings, deny movement, and allow attacks against an area instead of a single target.
+They’re designed to destroy buildings, deny movement, and allow attacks against an area.
 An M4 is a personal firearm, meant to help a soldier fight off one adversary at a time.
+The sole function an M4 has that makes it a ‘weapon of war’ is the Automatic Fire selector switch.
+And prescribed military use of this setting is not for one-on-one combat, but rather to suppress enemies and deny their movements.
 Very little modern military doctrine flexes around using individual troop firepower.

 The reason we issue rifles to troops is because troops need flexibility to fight anywhere from three feet to three hundred yards away.
 In truth, the M4– the automatic version of the AR-15– is not a terribly good gun.
-It’s prone to jamming, it’s finicky about being cleaned, the ammunition is very underpowered, and lugging eight plus pounds of steel around in your arms all day is tiring.
-There are better long-distance rifles, and there are better close-quarters weapons, but the M4 is issued because it’s okay at doing both.
-Modern rifles only have a major advantage at ranges of thirty or more feet.
-Inside of that, they’re not substantially more useful than any other firearm.
+It’s prone to jamming, it’s finicky about being cleaned, and lugging eight+ pounds of steel around all day is tiring.
+There are better long-distance rifles, and there are better close-quarters weapons, but the M4 is issued because it’s okay at doing both and requires less training to get a basic level of proficiency.
+Modern rifles are more effective and more useful than handguns, but it’s not a totally one-sided advantage in the realm of close-quarters combat.

 #6: Can we just make it harder to obtain these firearms?